Welshpool railway station: Original station

-Built by the Oswestry & Newtown Railway, the original station opened on 14 August 1860.
+Built by the Oswestry & Newtown Railway, the original station opened on 14 August 1860 (although some sources suggest 1859).
 The line was initially operated by the London & North Western Railway before being absorbed by the Cambrian Railways, which became part of the Great Western Railway at the grouping that came into effect on 1 January 1923.

-Midland Counties Dairy bought and operated the creamery at Cilcewydd.
-A siding from the station gave access for milk trains to the creamery.

 About 100 metres north of the station were exchange sidings with the narrow gauge Welshpool & Llanfair Light Railway, which opened for freight traffic in 1903.
 They closed in 1956, with a separate station serving passenger traffic until 1931.
 By 2017, the only remains are part of the cattle dock which has mixed gauge track embedded into concrete track bed.

 The station building is extant and has been converted into a shop and café; all other remains of this station and the site of the railway were obliterated by the construction of the new A483 road.